LucasEnard/fhir-client-net/README.md

 <br><br><br>

 By opening the folder remote you enable VS Code and any terminals you open within it to use the c# components within the container.

+If prompted (bottom right corner), install the recommended extensions.

 # 4. FHIR server